By Coach V

 I want you to understand that there are many “Maradonas” still living in poverty.
 They also grew up very poor and played soccer 7 days a week but never had the luck or opportunity that he had.
 Many failed to get an education or never had the chance for one.
 There are many “Maradonas” working in underpaying factories or unemployed all over the world.

 In a way, we should be glad that our children have to “find time” for soccer.
 A well rounded, well educated child has the best chance for success in life.
 I believe however, we can accomplish this and still develop players with greater ability, talent and creativity.
 You as a parent play a greater role in that than you think.

-Here are some tips to help your child improve.
+Here are some tips to help your child improve their soccer skills!